PRBonn/OverlapNet/README.md

 - Added a method to the Infer class for inference with multiple frames versus multiple frames.
 - Updated TensorFlow version in dependencies.
 - Fixed bugs in generating ground truth overlap and yaw.
-- Add an application and a link to our overlap-based MCL implementation.
+- Added an application and a link to our overlap-based MCL implementation.
 ### Version 1.0
 Open source initial submission